-Hepatitis B infection is spread by direct contact with an infected person's blood or blood stained body fluids.
+Hepatitis B infection is spread by direct contact with an infected person's blood, blood stained body fluids or certain body fluids, e.g. semen, vaginal secretions.
 95% of chronic hepatitis B infections in the UK occur in migrant populations, having been acquired perinatally in the country of birth.

-Routes of transmission:
+Routes of HIV and hepatitis B transmission:

-- Sexual transmission occurs during sex via mucous membranes, e.g. vaginal, anal, and oral.
-People having unprotected sex or having multiple partners are at greatest risk - Mother to baby during pregnancy, childbirth, or through breastfeeding if nipples are cracked or bleeding - Inoculation from: - o A contaminated needle, e.g. sharps injury - Shared items contaminated with blood from an infected person, e.g. needles or other drug injecting equipment - o Unsterile tattooing, body piercing or acupuncture equipment - A contaminated instrument
+- Sexual transmission vaginal, anal, or oral sex (especially in the presence of oral disease such as ulceration or gingivitis) - Mother to baby during pregnancy, childbirth, or through breastfeeding

+Inoculation from:

-- Transfusion of contaminated blood or blood product in a country where blood donations are not screened for hepatitis B - Direct exposure of mucous membranes or an open wound to infected blood or blood stained body fluids, e.g. splashing on to broken skin, eyes or mouth, sharing toothbrushes or razors - A contaminated human bite that breaks the skin
+- A contaminated needle, e.g. sharps injury - Shared items contaminated with blood from an infected person, e.g. needles or other drug injecting equipment - Unsterile tattooing, body piercing or acupuncture equipment - A contaminated instrument - Transfusion of contaminated blood or blood product in a country where blood donations are not screened for HIV or Hepatitis B - Direct exposure of mucous membranes or an open wound to infected blood or blood stained body fluids, e.g. splashing on to broken skin, eyes or mouth, sharing toothbrushes or razors - A contaminated human bite that breaks the skin

-Hepatitis B is not transmitted by:
+HIV or hepatitis B are not transmitted by: